linarvin/electionBallot/electionBallotReadMe.txt

 	openssl dgst -sha256 voteCount_Decrypted.txt

    These lines should return the same hash value.
 If someone tampers with either text file, then the hashes will no longer match and the user will know if someone has interfered with the results.

+   Try it out for yourself: You as the user can open the decrypted file, change the vote, and rerun the hash code to see if the hash value is different compared to the original plaintext file.